Simulating the deposition of angular momentum by jets in common envelope evolution: Angular momentum by perpendicular jets

 In this section we study the angular momentum that the jets deposit to the RSG envelope for the simulation of perpendicular jets, i.e., we launch the jets perpendicular to the the orbital plane, which means a zero tilt to the orbital angular momentum axis.

 In Fig. \ref{fig:J_components_and_mass} we present the angular momentum components in the inflated envelope (two upper panels), and the mass in the entire grid (lower panel) as function of time.
-We take the relevant volume of the RSG envelope to be the volume between the inert core and about twice the initial RSG radius, i.e., we consider the inflated envelope to be inside the shell $ 0.2 R_{\rm RSG} = 1.23 \times 10^{13} \cm < r < 2 R_{\rm RSG} = 1.25 \times 10^{14} \cm$.
+We take the relevant RSG envelope mass at each time step to be the mass inside the volume between the inert core and about twice the initial RSG radius, i.e., we consider the inflated envelope to be inside the shell $ 0.2 R_{\rm RSG} = 1.23 \times 10^{13} \cm < r < 2 R_{\rm RSG} = 1.25 \times 10^{14} \cm$.
+We calculate the angular momentum of this mass about the center of the RSG star.
+We do not include the angular momentum of the mass that is outside this volume nor the mass that left the grid.

 From the two upper panels of Fig. \ref{fig:J_components_and_mass} we learn that the perpendicular jets deposit angular momentum to the RSG envelope that is practically parallel to the orbital angular momentum.
 Namely, the main component of the jet-deposited angular momentum is $J_{\rm z}({\rm per}) >0$, while $\vert J_x({\rm per}) \vert \simeq \vert J_y({\rm per}) \vert \ll J_{\rm z}({\rm per})$.
 This is expected from symmetry considerations.
 Moreover, it demonstrates that the numerical scheme conserves angular momentum as the $J_x$ and $J_x$ components stay very small as expected.